-Below you will find some stewardship response resources that hopefully will assist you in planning your congregation’s fall stewardship response emphasis.
+Below you will find some stewardship response resources to assist you in planning your congregation’s stewardship response emphasis.
 These resources are well-written response programs that intentionally provide a way to invite members to grow in their giving and share their gifts for ministry.
-Also here is an issue of the 2013 “Giving” magazine.
-It contains great information that can enhance your stewardship ministry and a stewardship response program that you may choose to use in your congregation.

 For a copy of the magazine contact Rev. Kurt Nordby, Assistant to the Bishop or visit this website.